 Complaints are to be filed with the building level principal or other trusted adult.
 The principal will immediately investigate a complaint.
-If evidence is adequate for a potential problem, he/she will follow procedures as approved in school board policy.
+If evidence is adequate for a potential problem, he/she will follow procedures as approved in school board policy, which can be accessed on the district website at www.pearlk12.com.